 Technical tools for security tokens

 Ethereum is ready to welcome security tokens to tokenize assets on private markets.
+As many people have started to learn how to buy ethereum and make investments with this currency, it is important that security tokens are used to protect peoples investments.
 The capabilities of smart contracts are impressive, and thanks to permissioned tokens, transfers can be completed in a few minutes by automatically enforcing compliance obligations.
 This is a great advancement, as the regulation is now embedded within the financial instrument.
 It gives a lot of control to the issuer, even on a public blockchain.
 Security token and onchain identity standards are live and are beginning to be used by issuers.
 For the moment we continue to use Ethereum, but as technology advances, it is important to keep the debate open about the best blockchain for security tokens.
 However, there is no doubt that it should be a permissionless one in order to bring true interoperability and a sufficient level of resilience.

 Wallets and digital assets custodian services are not ready yet.
 It is still complicated for investors to setup a recognized multi-sig and secure wallet.
 Moreover, investors don‘t tend to know that a STO is a centralized offering controlled by the issuer: If they lose access to their wallet, the issuer can burn the lost tokens and re-allocate the tokens in another wallet.